 High quality sampling is fundamental to achieve reliable results from multivariate model building40, while sample scaricity along with unrepresentative samplingare major reasons leading to unreliable classification41.
 In this study, rather than sampling from the market, we obtained all GI rice samples from reliable sources, which ensured the authencitity of samples and minimized the risk of modeling with “contaminated” dataset.

 Fig. 4 showed the key results obtained from the training of classifiers.
-Beyond the function of dimention reduction, feature selection is also capable to identify biomarkers that with high predictbility42.
+Beyond the function of dimention reduction, feature selection is also capable to identify biomarkers with high predictbility42.
 The relative importance of each of the 30 elements is shown in Fig. 4a, indicating 27Al, 85Rb, 10B, 23Na, and 86Sr were the leading elements that contributed the most to the differentiation of all types of GI rice.
 With only one selected feature (27Al), the mean cross-validation accuracy of 48% and 63% were achieved for RF and SVM, respectively (Fig. 4b).
 The performance of both RF and SVM boosted significantly with more features been added.
 Eventually, with only four features (27Al, 85Rb, 10B, and 23Na), the mean cross-validation accuracy of 100% was obtained by both RF and SVM with optimal hyperparameters applied (Fig. 4b).
-Notably, to ensure the integrity of the validation process and to avoid selection bias such as over-optimistic prediction, feature selection was only applied to the training set43
+Notably, to ensure the integrity of the validation process and to avoid selection bias such as over-optimistic prediction, feature selection was only applied to the training set43 .
+Even with cross-validation used to assess the model quality, it would still lead to too optimistic result if feature selection looks at the data before building and validating the model, and results in a worsening in performance as the model applied to new data (reference 1).
+The study presented by Ambroise et al. showed the effect of the over-optimistic issue (same reference with 43).
+With the same classification and feature selection algorithms, Guyon el al. used all available datasets for feature selection, obtaining a biased model and reached 100% cross-validation accuracy (Reference 2); while Ambroise et al. carried the feature selection with the training set only, and resulted in a unbiased model with a highest true cross-validation accuracy of 82.5%.
+Thus, to avoid such selection bias, we carefully implemented the feature selection algorithm with the training dataset only.